graezykev/mono-repo/README.md

 ![apple space gray logo](apple-space-gray-logo.png)

+##### Color meanings

+Color meanings in branding <https://blog.tubikstudio.com/color-in-design-influence-on-users-actions/>

+- Red — Confidence, youth, and power
+- Blue — Trust, security, and stability
+- Black — Reliable, sophisticated, and experienced
+- ...

 #### Primary Colors

-A website's Primary Colors are quit similar to or even overlap with its Brand Colors.
+A website's Primary Colors are quit similar to, or, even overlap its Brand Colors.

 Primary Colors are primarily used for informative UI, such as an information icon, or UI that communicates something is in progress.